Take advantage of AWS security services to automate manual security tasks and quickly scale your detection

 Panther is a cloud-native and open-source SIEM with direct support for Amazon generated log data, along with other popular security tooling.
 It enables teams to oversee all AWS activity to detect threats in log data and misconfigurations in cloud resources.

-To get started: Try Panther today or request a personalized demo.
+To get started, request a personalized demo today.

 The overarching agenda of these security services is to help you automate manual security tasks so you can shift your focus to scaling and innovating your business.
 We recommend you to definitely incorporate these services (if not done already) to enable data locality, protection, and confidentiality in your AWS infrastructure.